7Cedars/powers/solidity/AIPrompts.md

 - Law contracts have already been initiated through TestSetup.t.sol and the function initiateLawTestConstitution in ConstitutionsMock.sol.
 - Variables have already been initiated through the function setUpVariables() in TestSetup.t.sol

+## Create Unit test
+Please write a comprehensive unit test for HolderSelect.sol at contract HolderSelectTest in Electoral.t.sol.
+You can use DelegateSelect.sol as an example.
+Please keep in mind that all laws and mocks have been through DeployAnvilMocks.s.sol and that the test setup can be found in TestSetup.s.sol.
+Thank you!

+(Do not forget to put in all the context files.... )

 ## Refactor Constitution.
 Can you refactor the constitution in the function 'createConstitution' in DeployBasicDao.s.sol.
 Please take into account the following:
 - Laws have been deployed through DeployLaws.s.sol.